-The 129.9-acre SU RISE Zone is within the 5,223-acre Salisbury-Wicomico County Enterprise Zone.
-As mandated by the program, the city of Salisbury and Wicomico County established a property tax credit of 80% for five years, given properties within the zone are also located within an enterprise zone.
+The 129.9-acre SU RISE Zone is within the 5,223-acre Salisbury-Wicomico County enterprise zone.
+As mandated by the program, the City of Salisbury and Wicomico County established a property tax credit of 80% for five years, given properties within the zone are also located within an enterprise zone.

-In its application, the university noted that the importance of the expanded TIF authority provided by the RISE Zone Program will enable the city to pursue efforts to enhance transportation, beautify, and create higher density redevelopment opportunities within the RISE zone.
+In its application, the university noted that the expanded TIF authority will enable the City to pursue efforts to enhance transportation, beautify, and create higher density redevelopment opportunities within the RISE zone.